01 of 09

 Welding a desk sculpture or building a quadcoptor might not be — strictly speaking — the most romantic activities in the world, but they are great for making lasting, and often quite tangible, memories.

-Local makerspaces like TXRX Labs and Houston Makerspace have a number of great courses to choose from.
+Local makerspaces like TXRX Labs have a number of great courses to choose from.
 In addition to classes on hands-on areas like gardening, cooking, woodworking, acrylic painting, and leather and jewelry making, they also have courses on high-tech, virtual tasks like 3D printing and modeling, C/C++, and Android app design.
 Prices and schedules range widely based on the topic but can be as short as a couple of hours and as inexpensive as $30 per person.

 Impress your date by showing off your handy skills, or (better yet) learn something new together.
 After all, hasn't your date always wanted to build their own battery pack?